CallumPank/comp150-cpd/README.md

 Week 6

 For Comp 140 we were introduced to our arduinos where we made some LEDS light up.
 This was very interesting and I plan to do some more work with the arduino at home.
-For COMP 160 this week we looked at UNIX servers and databases
+For COMP 160 this week we looked at UNIX servers and databases, in this seesion we tried to set up a server for our high score table for our group game.
+This was challenging and I need to review the slides later this week.

 Week 7

+No problems this week.

 Week 8

 Week 9